merely-useful/py-rse/index.md

 over the past fifteen years it has become the cornerstone of \gref{reproducible research}{reproducible_research}.\index{reproducible research!version control}

-A version control system stores a master copy of your code in a repository, which you can't edit directly.
+Version control works by storing a master copy of your code in a repository, which you can't edit directly.
 Instead, you check out a working copy of the code, edit that code, then commit changes back to the repository.
-In this way, the system records a complete revision history (i.e. of every commit), so that you can retrieve and compare previous versions at any time.
+In this way, version control records a complete revision history (i.e. of every commit), so that you can retrieve and compare previous versions at any time.
 This is useful from an individual viewpoint, because you don't need to store multiple (but slightly different) copies of the same script